rachelruijiayang/ns-group/README.md

 - ``<client public key filename>`` is the client's RSA public key file (for example, auth/clientpubkey.key)

 The program then behaves as specified in the project specs.

+Note: you should start the server before starting the client.
+If you start the client first and the server isn't running, the client gives an error message and exits gracefully.

+To kill either the server or client, you can hit CTRL+C on the terminal.
+If the client is currently connected to the server and you exit the client (either by entering the "stop" command or hitting CTRL+C), the client exits and closes the socket on its end.
+This causes the server to immediately exit, as it detects that the socket was closed on the remote (client) side.
+If the client is currently connected to the server and you exit the server (by hitting CTRL+C), the client side still waits for user input.
+As soon as the user enters a valid get/put command (if the user enters "stop", the client exits, of course), the client detects that the socket was closed on the remote (server) side, and the client exits.